thenetcircle/event-bus/README.md

-# EventDispatcher
+# EventBus

 [![Build Status](https://travis-ci.org/thenetcircle/event-dispatcher.svg?branch=master)](https://travis-ci.org/thenetcircle/event-dispatcher)
 [![License](https://img.shields.io/github/license/thenetcircle/event-dispatcher.svg)](LICENSE)

 ## Introduction

-EventDispatcher is a system which working as a postman who delivering events/messages/data between different systems/services.
+EventBus is a system which working as a postman who delivering events/messages/data between different systems/services.
 It supplies data operations (like partition, broadcast, filtering etc, thanks for Akka Stream), And data persistence, at least once semantics and exactly once semantics (needs client support)

 ## Background

- There is a first version(1.x) of EventDispatcher which has been running on production for a while already.
+ There is a first version(1.x) of EventBus which has been running on production for a while already.
  It's role also a proxy between different services/systems for delivering events.
  It's based on Akka with push-pull-model, no persistence support.
  This project is based on the goal of the first version.
 As a upgraded version with more features and safety guarantee.